 The West of England Nature Partnership (WENP) has also mapped green space across the West of England and areas within 300m (approximately a five minute walk) of local green space, taking into account that access is not always direct due to entrance locations and other barriers Access to Green Space in the West of England.
-It is important to note that this mapping is based on different criteria and open space definitions to those used in our planning policy CS24.
-For example it includes golf courses and does not include Public Rights of Way which may help explain the differences between rural and urban areas.
+Mapping distance to green spaces alongside mapping of other quality of life information helps us to identify places with both high levels of need and poor access to green spaces.
+This focuses work to reduce inequalities and aligns with recommendations for '15 minute neighbourhoods', which aim for all key services within a community to be reached within a 15 minute walk.